Phinney Lumber offers hundreds of countertop colors in granite, quartz,

 This mix of mineral, color, and resin is meant to mimic stone but is more durable and requires less maintenance, making it a good choice for a kitchen that gets a lot of use.
 Hot pots, serrated knives, abrasive pads, and most stains are no match for quartz.

-It’s not as common as granite—and it’s stunning at first.
+It’s not as common as granite—and it’s stunning.
 It resists heat damage, and small scratches can be sanded finely, then coated with mineral oil.
-But it is a bit porous and it nicks, cuts, and scratches easily; and some tough stains won’t wash away.